MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata/MCDUserDataFeed.md

 ### syncStatus
 `@property(nonatomic, readonly) MCDUserDataSyncStatus syncStatus;`

-Describes the status of user data synchronization.
+Describes the current status of user data synchronization.

 ### syncStatusChanged
 `@property(nonatomic, readonly, nonnull) MCDEvent<MCDUserDataFeed*, MCDUserDataFeedSyncStatusChangedEventArgs*>* syncStatusChanged;`

-TODO
+Event for when the sync status of the UserDataFeed changes.

 ## Constructors